We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 You want to start creative writing but how?
 It’s hard to be creative on demand.
 Most people need some inspiration or a push in the right direction.
-That’s why we teach our Creative Writing summer course students various techniques to conquer their fear of the blank page.
+That’s why we teach our creative writing summer courses with various techniques to conquer your fear of the blank page.

 - An envelope from a passing plane falls out of the sky and lands on your character.
 What would the contents of the envelope be?